pthunga/PFAS-analysis/README.md

-# Assessing bioactivity of PFAs in zebrafish and effects of physiochemical properties on its activity
+# Assessing bioactivity of PFAS in zebrafish and effects of physiochemical properties on its activity

 The data and results included here are a part of *insert citation to paper here*